Manuka honey is produced in New Zealand by bees that pollinate the native manuka bush. Advocates say it treats wound infections and other conditions.

 But not all honey is the same.
 The antibacterial quality of honey depends on the type of honey as well as when and how it's harvested.
-Some kinds of honey may be 100 times more potent than others.
+Some kinds of honey may be much more potent than others.

 Components of Manuka Honey

-Hydrogen peroxide is a component of honey.
+Hydrogen peroxide is produced by honey.
 It gives most honey its antibiotic quality.
 But some types of honey, including manuka honey, also have other components with antibacterial qualities.

 Another antibacterial component in manuka honey is methylglyoxal (MG).
 MG is a compound found in most types of honey, but usually only in small quantities.

-In manuka honey, MG comes from the conversion of another compound -- dihydroxyacetone -- that is found in high concentration in the nectar of manuka flowers.
+In manuka honey, MG comes from the conversion of another compound -- dihydroxyacetone -- that is found in the nectar of manuka flowers.

 Honey producers have developed a scale for rating the potency of manuka honey.
 The rating is called UMF, which stands for Unique Manuka Factor.